Bugging out: why some insects are disappearing

-In a broad and open ranch pasture, Dr. Roisin Stanbrook searches the ground.
-And of all things possible, she squats in ankle-high grass and digs ... in a pile of cow droppings.
-The stuff is dry as popcorn, but still not something you’d picture as fun.
+In a broad and open pasture, Dr. Roisin Stanbrook searches the ground.
+She stoops in ankle-high grass to dig through mounded cow droppings.
+The stuff is dry, but it's still … not something you'd picture as fun.

-But for Stanbrook, who is thin as rope and sunbaked and goes by Rosie, this is like panning for gold.
-The university researcher is in DeSoto County studying dung beetles.
-They house themselves and feed inside livestock poop.
-Some can sculpt the stuff in perfect circles, roll it down the road like a kid with a soccer ball.
-But these important insects are disappearing from Florida pastures and Rosie Stanbrook’s job is figuring out why and to restore the state with species that can endure as the climate seems to get hotter and drier, she said.
+But for Stanbrook, who goes by Rosie, this is like panning for gold.
+The university researcher is in DeSoto County to study dung beetles.
+These important insects are disappearing from Florida pastures and Rosie Stanbrook's job is figuring out why and to restore the state with species that can endure as the climate seems to get hotter and drier, she said.

 Stanbrook and assistant researcher Daniel Bonsignor have been invited to the huge Longino Ranch that straddles DeSoto and Sarasota counties, there to study dung beetles.
-The two are with the University of Central Florida’s biology department.
+The two are with the University of Central Florida's biology department.
 Stanbrook is a post-doctoral fellow leading USDA-funded research.
 Dung beetles renourish the soil with livestock droppings, rid pastures of worms and flies that flourish in cow poop, and perform other miracles reducing ranching costs.
-These odd insects also raise their youngsters in buried cow droppings, mom at her stove presenting them yesterday’s leftovers at birth.
+They also raise their youngsters in cozy balls of buried cow droppings, presenting them a heated lunch at birth.

 For unexplained reasons, however, dung beetles are vanishing.
 Which is bad for Florida ranchers.